jonnor/embeddedml/README.md

 # TODO

+September 2018

+* Work on DAT390 term paper
+* Create demo of an application of ML on microcontroller

-June 2018
+November 2018

-* Contact potential companies for partnerships
-* Assemble 1-2 nodes with a general sensor package
-* Write firmware for collecting data
+* Finish sensor node prototype
 * Setup data persistence
-* Deploy and start collecting some data

-August 2018

-* Start work on DAT390 term paper
-* Create demo of an application of ML on microcontroller

 December 2018